StevenKehrli/Trelnex/README.md

 ### InMemoryCommandProvider

 `InMemoryCommandProvider` is an `ICommandProvider` that uses memory as a temporary backing store.
-It does not provide persistance.
+It does not provide persistence.
 It is intended to assist development and testing of their business logic.

 #### InMemoryCommandProvider - Dependency Injection